Center a div element horizontally and vertically

 </div>

-1. Using Grid: You can use the display: grid property and place-items: center property.
+- Using Grid: You can use the

 .parent { display: grid; place-items: center; }